Deal's Gone Bad: History

 Deal's Gone Bad formed in 1994 and played locally in Chicago for several years, releasing their debut in 1996.
 They then signed to Jump Up!
 Records and released Large and In Charge in 1998.
 This album featured cover art inspired by the Stanley Kubrick film A Clockwork Orange and was heavily influenced by 1960s reggae and ska musicians such as Prince Buster, The Skatalites and The Wailers; it prompted Allmusic to call them "one of the most intriguing bands on the scene."
 The album also incorporated soul into many of its songs, an element which would remain an important part of their sound for many years.
 The follow-up, Overboard, followed in 1999, which featured more prominent organ parts due to the addition of keyboardist Julio Herrera.
 Both Large and In Charge and Overboard featured songs dealing with pirates as subject matter.

 An EP and a full-length arrived in 2003 from the group, followed in 2005 by a compilation disc, The Longest Happy Hour, which also included two previously unreleased songs.
 The group performed on the Vans Warped Tour in 2006.
 In 2007, Megalith Records released their next album, The Ramblers, by which time only Dave Simon and Mike Corcoran remained from the group's original incarnation.
 Shortly after the release of The Ramblers, the group toured with Voodoo Glow Skulls, The Toasters, and Mustard Plug on the Ska Is Dead tour in 2009.
 In May 2011, the group released its first new material in four years with an EP entitled Far From Home.
+The band has not been active since around 2014.